 collection that was made by John Bumford in England.
-Period documents describe trade guns being painted with vines, stripes and poka-dots as well as in red and blue.
-This original is the only surviving one that I know of with painted vines.
+Period documents describe trade guns being painted with vines, stripes and poka-dots as well as in red, The original at Colonial Williamsburg is the only surviving one that is known of with painted vines.
 Typical features include sheet brass hardware nailed on instead of using screws.
 No entry thimble.
 This gun has a custom 48" octagon-round barrel in 24 gauge (.58 cal.) copied from the original gun, plain